tangles from the branches of old trees

 - Not Threatened

-The one that looks like the forest has grown a beard has a body that is pale greyish-green, with long, hair-like strands that hang from the branches like a tangled beard.
-The strands are branching and flexible, often reaching 10 to 30 centimetres in length.
-They are finer and more tangled than the usnea beard lichen, forming a dense, matted curtain on the branches.
-It is the lichen of the unshaven forest, the one that makes the trees look like old men, the one that gives the forest a face.
+The strands are branching and flexible.
+They often reach 10 to 30 centimetres in length.
+They are finer and more tangled than the usnea beard lichen.
+They form a dense, matted curtain on the branches.
+It is the lichen of the unshaven forest.
+The one that looks like the forest forgot to shave.